makaylacodes/react-country-facts/README.md

 # Country Facts
-A fullstack web app that allows users to search for specific countries and displays facts about the country.
+A React web app that allows users to search for specific countries and displays facts about the country.
 Live demo [_here_](https://json-server-country.netlify.app/).